Dominican Republic Citizenship by Descent (Through Parents)

 • Your original long-form birth certificate from your country of birth, with apostille (send by DHL or to our Miami address)

-• A copy of your Dominican parent’s cédula, passport, or birth certificate
+• A copy of your Dominican parent's most recent new cédula, or valid Dominican passport or

-(If you don’t have this, we can obtain a certified statement from the Old Cédula Office in Santo Domingo.)
+(If you don't have this, we can obtain a certified statement from the Old Cédula Office in Santo Domingo.
+If you cannot obtain these documents due to estrangement, we'll work with you to present your case.)

 • If your Dominican parent is deceased, their long-form death certificate with apostille